denisacostaq/StyleCode/index.md

 **Decision:**

-`<stdint.h>` defines types like `int16_t`, `uint32_t`, `int64_t`, etc. You should always use those in preference to short, unsigned long long and the like, when you need a guarantee on the size of an integer.
-Of the C integer types, only int should be used.
+`<cstdint>` defines types like `std::int16_t`, `std::uint32_t`, `std::int64_t`, etc. You should always use those in preference to short, unsigned long long and the like, when you need a guarantee on the size of an integer.
 When appropriate, you are welcome to use standard types like `size_t` and `ptrdiff_t`.

-We use `int` very often, for integers we know are not going to be too big, e.g., loop counters.
-Use plain old int for such things.
-You should assume that an int is at least 32 bits, but don't assume that it has more than 32 bits.
-If you need a 64-bit integer type, use `int64_t` or `uint64_t`.
+If you need a 64-bit integer type, use `std::int64_t` or `std::uint64_t`.

 For integers we know can be "big", use `int64_t`.

-You should not use the unsigned integer types such as `uint32_t`, unless there is a valid reason such as representing a bit pattern rather than a number, or you need defined overflow modulo 2^N. In particular, do not use unsigned types to say a number will never be negative.
+You should not use the unsigned integer types such as `std::uint32_t`, unless there is a valid reason such as representing a bit pattern rather than a number, or you need defined overflow modulo 2^N. In particular, do not use unsigned types to say a number will never be negative.
 Instead, use assertions for this.

 If your code is a container that returns a size, be sure to use a type that will accommodate any possible usage of your container.
 When in doubt, use a larger type rather than a smaller type.